 As a professional regulatory body, APEGA welcomes the provincial government’s announcement to increase interprovincial free trade, including the improvement of processes and the strengthening of language to enhance labour mobility among provinces.
 APEGA has a long history of recognizing out-of-province professional credentials in Alberta quickly and efficiently to get new Albertans working as soon as possible.

-“APEGA supports the provincial government’s commitment to removing cumbersome barriers to employment,” said Jay Nagendran, P.Eng., APEGA Registrar & CEO.
+“As the regulator for engineering and geoscience in Alberta, APEGA supports the provincial government’s commitment to removing cumbersome barriers to employment,” said Jay Nagendran, P.Eng., APEGA registrar and chief executive officer.
 “APEGA has a fast interprovincial application process in place for licensing professionals.
-We strive to get engineers and geoscientists to work in our province as quickly as possible, helping to build our economy, develop Alberta’s resources, and drive diversification for our province’s value-add industries.”
+We strive to get engineers and geoscientists to work in our province as quickly as possible, helping build our economy, develop Alberta’s resources and drive diversification for our province’s value-add industries.”

 The provincial government’s announcement addresses removing exceptions under the 2017 Canadian Free Trade Agreement related to recognizing professional and trades qualifications among provinces.
 In addition to licensing individuals, APEGA issues permits to companies qualified to practise engineering, geoscience or both in Alberta.
 The changes, when they come, will likely mean more permit applications.
 APEGA will evaluate internal processes and adjust as required to respond efficiently to this increase.

 The regulator is committed to sustaining a high standard of fast and efficient processing of interprovincial applications, both individual and corporate.
 APEGA looks forward to working with the Government of Alberta to implement changes thoroughly, seamlessly and effectively.